Skip to main content

 Scope of Proposed Changes

-Rework of Item properties
+Rework of Item properties (Released)

 The item system currently uses enumerators for certain properties (name, type and size).
 This makes the system rigid and requires code changes to update possible values.
 To improve this experience these values will be updated to be keys.
 These keys will refer to collections which will be updatable and can be expanded via editor menus.